Helping you grow closer to God

 Another Barna study, in terms of spiritual engagement in America, there is a category now, used to be very, very small, when they survey all around the country, people who say they have no spiritual affiliation.
-I mean, just none.
-They’re just out there.
-And in the sixteen to twenty-nine year olds, it’s astronomically high and growing.
+And in the sixteen to twenty-nine-year-olds, it’s astronomically high and growing.

 And finally, there is a perception of Christians in America, David Kinnaman in his book, unChristian, says, “True or not, Christians in America today are viewed as harsh, judgmental, intolerant, anti-intellectual, and hypocritical.”
 And I don’t know about you, but that’s a big PR problem.

 In fact, it’s worse than a PR problem because what you know and I know is that there are a lot of corners in which that’s true.
 In fact, there are times where it’s true of me and there are times where it’s true of you.

 So here’s the deal: How do we push the dial?
 How do we, in our homes, and in this church, and in this city be shining different exceptions where we do good in such a way that people would say, “Well, they’re not intolerant, they’re not judgmental.”
 Now, they may say that but when they would see the facts and see your life and experience you, they would say, “I guess I was wrong.”